boostorg/redis/README.md

 this point the reasons for why `async_run` was introduced in Aedis might have become apparent to the reader

-* Provide a quick reaction to disconnections and hence faster failovers.
+* Provide quick reaction to disconnections and hence faster failovers.
 * Support server pushes and requests in the same connection object, concurrently.
 * Separate requests, handling of server pushes and reconnection operations.